-Grade each session on a 5 to 1 grading scale:
+Grade the quality of each proposal on a 5 to 1 grading scale for content, originality, relevance, and speaker(s):

 Review Process Best Practices